Pankaj-Str/SQL-tutorial/Day 13 SQL transaction/README.md

 2. Don't mix DDL (CREATE/ALTER/DROP) with DML (INSERT/UPDATE/DELETE) in transactions
 3. Choose the appropriate isolation level for your needs
 4. Handle errors properly to ensure proper rollback
-5. Be mindful of locks when running concurrent transactions ?​​​​​
+5. Be mindful of locks when running concurrent transactions.